 And the church displaying an example for boys and for men of sex discrimination against young girls and women would, of course, impact how girls and women are treated in the workforce and in society by many of those boys and men.

-Suggests a Significant Reason for Decline: Treatment of Women and Girls
+Suggests Significant Reason for Decline: Treatment of Girls and Women

-That sex-discrimination on display and in effect at this level might cause people never to step foot in the building or cause college-age women in the 21st century to decline to identify with the Churches of Christ should not be surprising.
+That sex-discrimination on display and in effect at this extreme level might cause people never to step foot in the church building or cause college-age women in the 21st century to not identify with the Churches of Christ should not be surprising.

 And it should not come as a surprise that sex-discrimination might cause grown women and men to decide that they have had enough, for themselves and for their daughters.

 As the practice is normalized within the denomination, most people simply do not think about it.
-It is not that harm is intended.
-It is just that, for most, it has not come to their attention.
+It is not that harm is intended, usually.
+It is just that, for most, it has not come to their attention and they have made no or little effort to consider it.
 It is what the good people that came before did and what the good people around them do.
 And for a long time.